Amravati district: Geography

 The climate is tropical.
 In summer temperatures can go up to higher than 47 C. The northern part of the district is colder as compare to rest of the district due to the hilly regions of Chikhaldara.

-Economy

-In 2006 the Ministry of Panchayati Raj named Amravati one of the country's 250 most backward districts (out of a total of 640).
-It is one of the twelve districts in Maharashtra currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-Agriculture

-Amravati is the main growing region for the cotton and pigeonpea 'Tur' in Chandur Railway, Dhamangaon, Teosa, Nandgaon Khandeshwar, Achalpur particularly.
-Ellachipur Sanman Chili pepper.
-Anjangaon Surji and Achalpur are known for growing betel leaves, piper longum, orange and banana.
-Morshi, Warud, Chandur Bazaar and Achalpur are known for growing Nagpuri oranges.
-Soybean has become a popular Kharif crop.

 Rivers

 The Wardha River forms the eastern boundary of the district, and the eastern portion of the district lies within its watershed.
 The Purna River drains the southwestern portion of the district, while the northwest is drained by the Tapti River.
 Other important rivers are Shahanoor and Chandrabhaga.
 Musali and Cherry are successfully introduced and cultivated now in Chikhaldara Hills.